aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to DIF via C# or Online App" h2=".NET API for PPSM to DIF conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPSM files to DIF within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM to DIF.

+The first step is to use Aspose.Slides for .NET to export the PPSM file to HTML.
+Aspose.Slides for .NET is a powerful component that enables developers to create, edit, and convert presentations in various formats, including PPSM.
+It also provides a wide range of features, such as the ability to add, delete, and modify slides, as well as the ability to add text, images, and shapes.

+The second step is to use Aspose.Cells for .NET to convert the HTML to DIF.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets in various formats, including DIF.
+It also provides a wide range of features, such as the ability to add, delete, and modify cells, as well as the ability to add formulas, charts, and images.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to DIF within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPSM files to DIF within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM to DIF, making it an ideal solution for developers who need to quickly and easily convert PPSM files to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}